 As the market closes fairly early, I didn’t get a chance to actually stroll through it until our very last visit.
 But I am glad I managed.

 The street market is open six days a week (closed Saturdays).
-Take your time to enjoy the smells and colours.
+Take your time to enjoy the wonderful smells and colours.
 Shuk HaCarmel offers plenty of local foods, from fresh fruit to sweets and spices.
-The ideal place for some ‘souvenir’ shopping, I just couldn’t resist buying loads of sweets, biscuits and a few spices to take home.
+It is also the ideal place for some ‘souvenir’ shopping.
+I just couldn’t resist buying loads of sweets, biscuits and a few spices to take home.